HP ZBook Studio G7 Review

 I don’t recommend this unless you need that privacy screen though because the viewing angles are reduced even when privacy mode is not engaged other than that the colour gamut’s fine the contrast is quite good some of the other metrics are a little bit unusual on this but overall for a privacy screen it’s pretty good creators will probably go for that dream colour display though that will set you back 400 bucks but then there’s the OLED glossy touch option if that floats your boat.

 So other competitors would be the ThinkPad P1 from Lenovo which is also a very good laptop very different aesthetic and well some people are hp people some are ThinkPad people.

 There’s something to be said for each the pricing is fairly similar ballpark between the two of those there’s a dell precision 55 50.
-That one doesn’t come with this powerful GPU options it stops at the Quadro t1 000 2000.
+That one doesn’t come with these powerful GPU options it stops at the Quadro t1 000 2000.

-So that’s part of the reason why it costs so much so I think there’s only a small slice of people that can afford that and really need that much horsepower.
+So that’s part of the reason why it costs so much so I think there’s only a small slice of people that can afford that and need that much horsepower.

-So that’s the hp zbook studio g7 and you can tell that I’m pretty impressed with this as the mobile workstation goes it’s not depressing to look at it’s not heavy yet it’s very performant and it has vapor chamber cooling on board as to which way you go with this studio if you need Quadro graphics particularly architectural applications that sort of stuff and but for those who prefer GeForce because you are doing more blender stuff or you want to game with it you have got both options available which is pretty cool.
+So that’s the hp Zbook studio g7 and you can tell that I’m pretty impressed with this as the mobile workstation goes it’s not depressing to look at it’s not heavy yet it’s very performant and it has vapour chamber cooling on board as to which way you go with this studio if you need Quadro graphics particularly architectural applications that sort of stuff and but for those who prefer GeForce because you are doing more blender stuff or you want to game with it you have got both options available which is pretty cool.